 Tovar Cerulli, author of The Mindful Carnivore: A Vegetarian’s Hunt for Sustenance, which has earned praise from hunters, ecologists, and vegetarians alike, gave an informational keynote speech at the 65th General Assembly of the CIC.

-If we are accustomed to thinking that our values and our critics’ values are fundamentally opposed, and to defending ourselves against them, seeing them as enemies who must be defeated, then it is difficult to imagine other possibilities.
-It is difficult to see that hunters and hunting remain deeply connected to the rest of the world.
-It is difficult to see that our values and our critics’ values are often rooted in the same core ideas, including respect for the land, for animal welfare, and for the sacredness of life.
+If we are accustomed to thinking that our values and our critics’ values are fundamentally opposed, and to defending ourselves against them, seeing them as enemies who must be defeated, it is difficult to imagine other possibilities.
+It is difficult to see, for example, that our values and our critics’ values are often rooted in the same core ideas, including respect for the land, for animal welfare, and for the sacredness of life.

 I want us to create and protect the social and cultural habitat in which hunting can thrive.
 I want us to create and protect a world, as the CIC Vision Statement puts it, “that values and supports sustainable hunting for the benefit of people and nature.”

 To do that, we need to tell much more powerful stories: stories that convey our respect for animals and the larger natural world, and that illustrate how deeply relevant and connected hunting, and we as hunters, remain to the changing world we inhabit.